|

 am impressed with Alan's breadth of experience, his grasp of the

-challenges inherent in this position and his steady demeanor,"
+challenges inherent in this position and his steady demeanor," said

-work together in the Clinton administration.
+together in the Clinton administration.

-government, news] within the Office of Public Affairs, and a better
+divisions [community, government, news] within the Office of Public

-awareness of what strategies Columbia's administration expects from
+Affairs, and a better awareness of what strategies Columbia's

-the office."
-Stone brought Columbia's Record and aspects of
+administration expects from the office."
+Stone brought Columbia's

-the University's Web site under the auspices of his office and helped
+Record and aspects of the University's Web site under the auspices

-to realize Columbia's goal of a better off-campus community relationship.
+of his office and helped to realize Columbia's goal of a better

 CHECK IT OUT: James Neal, former dean of university

-libraries at Johns Hopkins, began serving as Columbia's vice president
+libraries at Johns Hopkins, began serving as Columbia's vice

-and a master's of science from Columbia's School of Library Science
+advanced librarianship and a master's of science from Columbia's

-as well as an M.A. in history from GSAS.
+School of Library Science as well as an M.A. in history from

 At

-Johns Hopkins, Neal managed the library system and oversaw the Center
+Johns Hopkins, Neal managed the library system and oversaw the

-for Educational Resources, an instructional technology support facility
+Center for Educational Resources, an instructional technology

-on digital libraries and emerging technologies; and the library
+development unit focused on digital libraries and emerging

-entrepreneurial program, a network of e-commerce initiatives.
-In
+technologies; and the library entrepreneurial program, a network of

-addition to being dean of the Johns Hopkins libraries (1998-2001),
+e-commerce initiatives.
+In addition to being dean of the Johns

-he also has served as Sheridan Director of the Milton S. Eisenhower
+Hopkins libraries (1998-2001), he also has served as Sheridan

-Library (1995-2001), dean of the University Libraries at Indiana
+the University Libraries at Indiana University (1989-95) and in

-of Penn State, Notre Dame and CUNY.
+administrative positions at the libraries of Penn State, Notre Dame

 At

-Columbia, Neal will oversee the operations of the University library
+Columbia, Neal will oversee the operations of the University

-networks.
+state-of-the-art networks.

-WE'RE NO. 9: Columbia tied for ninth place in this year's U.S.
+WE'RE NO. 9: Columbia tied for ninth place in this year's

-tied for ninth.
+and Dartmouth tied for ninth.

 The